 These two reasons haven’t been invalidated completely – I think I just care less.
 Social media is an ongoing experiment in communications.

 I am using social media in the following way: (This is not at all advice for using social media properly, but an observation.)

 - If I use a network, I want to use it actively.
 I don’t use anything as a sole channel for announcements, such as tweeting all new blog postings (only), and I don’t use automation.
 I don’t replicate all content on different networks or at least there should be enough non-overlap.
 Each network has its own culture, target group, style of conversation.

 A detailed analysis of the unique culture of each network remains maybe subject to a future post.
 But I cannot resist sharing my recently started collection of articled on the characteristics of the most hated most analyzed network:

 I became a Google+ fan, actually.

 - The only ‘strategic tool’ I use is a simple text file I paste interesting URLs to – in case I stumble upon too many interesting things which would result in quite a spammy tsunamis of posts or tweets.
 This is in line with my life-long denial of sophisticated time-management tools and methodologies as Getting Things Done (which is less down-to-earth than it sounds).
 I don’t believe in the idea of getting mundane things out of your head to free up capacity for the real thing.
-I want to keep appointments, tasks, the really important items on the to do list, and thing to be posted in my mind.
+I want to keep appointments, tasks, and important items on the to do list in my mind.

 - Using social networks must not feel like work – like having to submit your entries to the time-tracking tool.
 I said often that my so-called business blog, Facebook site, Google+ site can hardly be recognized as such.
 (Remember, I said this is not perfect marketing advice.)